Wavetable synthesis is a type of synthesis where an audio’s soundwaves are modelled on the single cycle waveform of a sound source.

 Wavetable Synthesis – The Basics

 Woah-ha-how, slow down there, buddy… is probably what you’re thinking.
-Don’t fret, I’ll break it down to easy peasy for you.
-By the end of this post, you should have a thorough understanding of the basic principles of everything I just said.
+Don’t fret, we’ll break it down to easy peasy for you.
+By the end of this post, you should have a thorough understanding of the basic principles of everything just said.
 Keep going…

 How does a Wavetable Synthesizer work?

 To know how a wavetable synthesizer works, you need to know how a synthesizer works in the first place…

 To recap (or perhaps refresh), audio synthesis refers the ability to create sounds synthetically (as opposed to naturally), electrically or digitally.